lolilovers/azurin/docs/CSRF/README.md

 # CSRF

-This CSRF is a fork of banujan6/csrf-handler
+This CSRF is based on banujan6/csrf-handler

 # Functions